rioualen/BioHackEU23_preprint/paper/paper.md

 The Systems Biology Community is one of the most recently-created ELIXIR Community [@citesAsRelated:Beard_2020], with the aim of answering several infrastructure needs identified by the community.
 Owing to its very nature, the field of systems biology (SB) relies not only on the development and use of modelling tools, but also on data storage solutions and community standards.
 For these reasons,  the SB community set some of its main focuses on the interoperability of systems biology resources and the coordination of capacity building and training resources.

 These objectives align within the scope of the ELIXIR Programme and ecosystem, and more specifically with the Training eSupport System (TeSS) [@citesAsAuthority:Beard_2020] and the bio.tools registry [@citesAsAuthority:Ison_2019].
 TeSS provides a platform for all sorts of life science-related training events and materials, mostly by aggregating data and metadata from identified content providers by means of HTML scraping, application programming interface (API) integration, and structured-data formats parsing [schema.org](https://schema.org/) [@usesMethodIn:Guha_2016].
 Besides, the project is highly involved in [Bioschemas](https://bioschemas.org/) [@citesAsAuthority:Gray_2017] development, an initiative that aims at building upon Schema.org specifications, while providing better-tailored specification profiles for life sciences at large.
 The bio.tools platform is a community effort of curation of computational biology tools, answering the need for a consistent and up-to-date registry of existing tools and algorithms across all fields of life sciences.
-The project, also supported by ELIXIR, currently amounts to almost 30,000 tools, annotated by topics, operations, data formats, and many more criteria, allowing users to navigate it rather straightforwardly.
+The bio.tools registry, also supported by ELIXIR, currently amounts to almost 30,000 tools, annotated by topics, operations, data formats, and many more criteria, allowing users to navigate it rather straightforwardly.

 The adequate annotation of both tools and training materials available in TeSS and bio.tools is permitted and facilitated by using the EDAM ontology [@citesAsAuthority:Black_2021].
-EDAM is precisely aimed at standardizing terms and definitions for data analysis and management in the context of life sciences.
-Its goal is to define a controlled vocabulary to be used for several purposes such as the classification of concepts and the semantic annotation of relevant resources.
+EDAM is precisely aimed at standardising terms and definitions for data analysis and management in the context of life sciences and beyond.
+Its goal is to define a controlled vocabulary to be used for several purposes such as the the semantic annotation and classification of relevant resources.

 ### Problematics {#problematics}

 While the wealth of available systems biology resources takes into account concerns for interoperability and findability, it still suffers a frequent lack of standard annotations and uneven metadata coverage.
 A second potential bottleneck is the absence of adequately fine-tuned EDAM concepts and terms, due to the uneven coverage of certain subdisciplines of biology, as well as the constant evolution of bioinformatics methods and topics deriving from advanced biotechnologies.
-In particular, the domain of systems biology in EDAM has previously not been populated extensively (beyond data formats and a few main concepts), partly due to a lack of demand and appropriate expertise (i.e. experts interested in contributing).
+In particular, the domain of systems biology in EDAM has previously not been populated extensively (beyond data formats and a few main concepts [@citesAsRelated:biosimulators]), partly due to a lack of demand and appropriate expertise (_i.e._ experts interested in contributing).

 ### Objectives {#objectives}

-The overall vision of this project is to better synergize the ELIXIR ecosystem by working towards the integration of finer-grained SB concepts and their use for the annotation of software and training contents relevant to the field, and thus improve their findability and navigability.
+The overall vision of this project is to better synergise the ELIXIR ecosystem by working towards the integration of finer-grained SB concepts and their use for the annotation of software and training contents relevant to the field, and thus improve their findability and navigability.
-The long-term goal is to extend the automated framework to other SB-related ELIXIR domains and services by (1) adapting ontologies and exploring ontology mappings (e.g. between EDAM and SBO), to annotate SB-related products by a set of controlled and relational vocabularies; (2) using selected SB disciplines and related TeSS and bio.tools products (training events, training materials, computational, bioinformatics tools, databases, services), to integrate TeSS and bio.tools by extending TeSS’ Bioschemas parser; (3) comply with FAIR principles; (4) explore a possible extension to other ELIXIR resources.
-To facilitate this, the project conducted during this Biohackathon focused on a pilot study, to assess more precisely the feasibility of this goal.
+The long-term goal is to extend the automated framework to other SB-related ELIXIR domains and services by (1) adapting ontologies and exploring ontology mappings (_e.g._ between EDAM and SBO), to annotate SB-related products by a set of controlled and relational vocabularies; (2) using selected SB disciplines and related TeSS and bio.tools products (training events, training materials, computational, bioinformatics tools, databases, services), to integrate TeSS and bio.tools by extending TeSS’ Bioschemas parser; (3) comply with FAIR principles; (4) explore a possible extension to other ELIXIR resources.
+To facilitate this, the project conducted during this BioHackathon focused on a pilot study, to assess more precisely the feasibility of this goal.

 ### Strategy {#strategy}